burggraf/SupaScript/README.md

 # SupaScript: NodeJS for PostgreSQL and Supabase

-- JavaScript-base, NodeJS-like, Deno-inspired extensions for Supabase.
+- JavaScript-based, NodeJS-like, Deno-inspired extensions for Supabase.
 - Use `require()` to import node js modules into plv8 PostgreSQL from any location on the web, similar to [Deno](https://deno.land/).
 - `sql()` helper function to give easy access to PostgreSQL databases
 - `exec()` helper function to make it easy to call other SupaScript or PlpgSQL functions